-As I have traveled around in my camper van, I have gotten a lot of usage out of my cassette toilet.
+As I have traveled around in my camper van, I have gotten a lot of usage out of my portable cassette toilet.
 It has been a good friend to me and has always been there when I needed it.
-I’m not one to settle for public options so having a cassette toilet in my van when I travel makes a huge difference.
+I’m not one to settle for public options so having a toilet like this in my van when I travel makes a huge difference.
 It’s perfect for the small space that I have in my van.

 These types of toilets are perfect for small-sized RVs and they give you the option of having a usable toilet anywhere you go.
 They tend to be popular with van lifers and those utilizing other small RVs.
 For the most part, they work great and offer many benefits for those who use them.
 However, there are some negatives to using these types of toilets that you may not have thought of.

-Let’s look at some of the pros and cons of this type of toilet.
 All of these are based on my own experience so your results may vary.